jfrog/vault-plugin-secrets-artifactory/README.md

 ### Using pre-built releases (recommended)

 You can find pre-built releases of the plugin [here][artreleases].
-Once you have downloaded the latest archive corresponding to your target OS, uncompress it to retrieve the `artifactory` plugin binary file.
+Once you have downloaded the latest archive corresponding to your target OS, uncompress it to retrieve the `artifactory-secrets-plugin`  binary file.

 ### From Sources

 If you prefer to build the plugin from sources, clone the GitHub repository locally and run the command `make build` from the root of the sources directory.
-Upon successful compilation, the resulting `artiafctory` binary is stored in the `vault/plugins` directory.
+Upon successful compilation, the resulting `artiafctory-secrets-plugin` binary is stored in the `vault/plugins` directory.

 ## Configuration